-Smoking and alcohol should be avoided immediately afterwards as they can hinder the recovery process.
+Smoking and alcohol should be avoided immediately afterward as they can hinder the recovery process.

 Your scars will be pink for up to six months, but gradually they will fade to a practically-invisible, thin, white line over time.

-This depends on where you go for treatment, but its relatively easy for most people to save at least 50%.
+Although this depends on where you travel for treatment, most patients save at least 50%.
 Some people have saved as much as 85% by having eye bag removal surgery abroad.

 In the United States, eye bag removal costs around $3,200, whereas in Thailand it's $1,250 and in the Philippines average prices are around $1,000.
 [Please note: these are average price comparisons calculated at the time of writing.]

 Get started by taking a look at our quality-checked clinics in these popular medical tourism destinations: